samplchallenges/SAMPL-containers/tutorials/README.md

    RUN /opt/app/dependencies/adv/bin/vina --help
    # Run autodock vina to ensure its properly installed
    ```
-2. Save the changes to the `Dockerfile` and exit
+2. Save the changes to the `Dockerfile` and close the file

 ### 1.6: Build the base container